holyaustin/streamaXin/README.md

 Blockchain deployed to:  XDC Apothem Testnet.

+Civic Pass: Integrate Civic Pass CAPTCHA into a dApp for botting prevention during a mint or account creation

 ## Description

 This project was made using several technologies.
 The front-end was designed using a server-side-rendering javascript tech known as NextJS. the latest version of Next was used because of how fast it was to build the project.
 IPFS / Filecoin's W3UI from Web3.Storage was used to store user's video on their decentralized storage. videos of various news can be viewed on demand.
 They can share these Videos to anyone through a sharing mechansism that is easy to copy out the sharing IPFS URL.